Aerospace, Physics And Space Sciences - Research

 SARA Telescopes: Florida Tech is the founding institution for the Southeastern Association for Research in Astronomy (SARA).
 We have a 15% share in a network of three 1-meter class telescopes on the Canary Islands, at Kitt Peak National Observatory, and Cerro Tololo Interamerican Observatory.

 Ortega 0.8-m Telescope: This large research telescope forms the heart of the F.W.
 Olin Observatory.
-Installed in 2007, it sits on the rooftop of the F. W. Olin Physical Sciences Center.
-Equipped with a large-format CCD imaging system, lucky imager and spectrograph, it is available for student and faculty astronomy and astrophysics research projects as well as monthly public open nights as part of the .
+Installed in 2007, the Ortega Telescope sits on the rooftop of the F. W. Olin Physical Sciences Center.
+Equipped with a large-format CCD imaging system, lucky imager and spectrograph, it is available for student and faculty astronomy and astrophysics research projects as well as public open nights.

 Lightning Physics, Detection, and Protection| Transient Luminous Events | Terrestrial Gamma Ray Flashes | Atmospheric Electricity in Planetary Atmospheres | Electromagnetic Field Propagation Effects | Meteorological Applications of Lightning Data